NetworkBlockDevice/nbd/doc/proto.md

   requested, and also that a server MAY report unknown content even where write zeroes has been requested.

+It is not an error for a server to report that a region of the export has both `NBD_STATE_HOLE` set and `NBD_STATE_ZERO` clear.
+The contents of such an area is undefined, and may not be stable;
+clients who are aware of the existence of such a region SHOULD NOT read it.

 For the `base:allocation` context, the remainder of the flags field is reserved.
 Servers SHOULD set it to all-zero; clients MUST ignore unknown flags.

-For all other cases, this specification requires no specific semantics of metadata contexts, except that all the information they provide The only requirement of a metadata context is that it MUST be representable within the flags field as defined for `NBD_CMD_BLOCK_STATUS`.
+For all other cases, this specification requires no specific semantics of metadata contexts, except that all the information they provide MUST be representable within the flags field as defined for `NBD_REPLY_TYPE_BLOCK_STATUS`.

 Likewise, the syntax of query strings is not specified by this document.